julelang/manual/src/compiler/specific-programming.md

 # Specific Programming

-You may want to do specific programming such as platform specific programming for various reasons.
+You may want to do specific programming, such as platform-specific programming, for various reasons.
 The code in your project is platform-specific and easy to organize.
 Your platform-specific files are not included in the compilation.

 ## File Annotation
 File Annotation enables a source file to be classified by operating system or architecture at compile time.
 If there is a platform or operating system that does not comply with Annotation, the source file is not included in the compilation.
-This is a compiler feature that can help with platform specific development.
-These annotations are available for all supported operating systems and architects.
-Check out [platform support](/compiler/platform-support) documentations to see the supported operating systems and architectures.
+This is a compiler feature that can help with platform-specific development.
+These annotations are available for all supported operating systems and architectures.
+Check out [platform support](/compiler/platform-support) documentation to see the supported operating systems and architectures.

-Attachments should be placed at the end and separated by underscore.
+Attachments should be placed at the end and separated by an underscore.
 Up to two annotations can be used.
 If you use a single annotation, this annotation can be both an operating system and an architecture annotation.
-If you use two annotations, the first annotation must be the operating system and the second annotation must be architecture.
+If you use two annotations, the first annotation must be the operating system, and the second annotation must be the architecture.
 If there is no underscore, the entire name can also be matched.

 For example:
 ```